Use these nine steps to keep your heartache over your divorce at bay.

 3. Be careful not to idealize your marriage.
 Divorce is a stark indication that your marriage had serious problems.
 Watch your tendency to look back and only see the best times and only remember the good things about your former spouse.
 Force yourself to be more objective.
 Make a list of the ways your marriage and your partner hurt and disappointed you.

 4. Welcome the support of friends and family.
 Life traumas are made more tolerable by the warmth and encouragement of those who truly care about you.
 Do not shut them out because you are feeling self-consciously bereft.
 Love is the best medicine.
 Seek out people you can count on to ease your pain, even if the relief is temporary.
-12 Signs Your Husband Is HAPPY In Your Marriage
+12 Ways To Know FOR SURE Your Husband Is Happy In Your Marriage

 More divorce advice from YourTango Experts: